 To ensure every family is fully aware of their child's current attendance percentage each term we will send out a letter detailing which group your child is in.
 If your child is in the red or yellow group a copy of the attendance certificate will be included.
+Your child's current attendance is also available on the MyEd App.

 We will check the percentage attendance of all students below 96% and will assess if further action should be taken dependent on reasons for absence.